A couple of years ago I bluntly asked my wife to go and get prices for liposuction.

 While I was realistic in my demands and expectations I also knew exactly what I wanted and did not want:

-I wanted to get rid of of the bald spot on my crown as that bothered me the most.
+I wanted to get rid of the bald spot on my crown as that bothered me the most.
 I wanted some minor work done on my receding hairline at the sides of my forehead, which you can’t see clearly in the photos.

 I didn’t want too much work done on the front of my hairline and I wanted the overall work to look as natural as possible.